grenagit/MMM-VigilanceMeteoFrance/README.md

 - [x] Display an notification at the start of the MagicMirror in case of vigilance level 2 to 4.
 - [x] Display an notification in case of new risk.

+## Testing:

+To test the new features, you can use the testing branch:

+- Change from master version to testing version: `git checkout testing`
+- Return to master version from testing version: `git checkout master`

 ## License:

 This module is licensed under the MIT License